theofidry/cpu-core-counter/README.md

 The following elements are also excluded:

 - The `diagnose` and `execute` commands: those are for debugging/inspection purposes only
-- `CpuCoreCounter::getDefaultFinders()`: new finders may be added or the order of finders changed at any time
+- `FinderRegistry::get*Finders()`: new finders may be added or the order of finders changed at any time

 ## License